 - Occupational therapy

-Partial Hospitalization is an alternative to inpatient care for mental health services.
-In this setting, Medicare beneficiaries would receive acute mental health therapy, more intense than services provided at a therapist’s office.
+Partial Hospitalization is an alternative to inpatient care for mental health.
+In this setting, Medicare beneficiaries get acute mental health therapy, more intense than services at a therapist’s office.

-Medicare does require documentation from the provider stating that partial hospitalization is necessary in lieu of inpatient hospital care.
+Medicare does need documentation from the doctor stating that partial hospitalization is necessary for lieu of inpatient hospital care.

 Does Medicare Cover Mental Health Counseling

-Medicare will not cover marital counseling, nor will it cover counseling with a pastor.
+Medicare won’t cover marital counseling, nor will it include counseling with a pastor.

 - Training for job skills that are not part of your mental health treatment

 - Personal items, such as a toothbrush or socks

 - Private room (unless necessary)